-- positive attitudes towards the subject and awareness of the relevance of mathematics in the real world - competence and confidence in using and applying mathematical knowledge, concepts and skills - an ability to solve problems, to reason, to think logically and to work systematically and accurately - initiative and motivation to work both independently and in cooperation with others - confident communication of mathematics where pupils ask and answer questions, openly share work and learn from mistakes - an ability to use and apply mathematics across the curriculum and in real life - an understanding of mathematics through a process of enquiry and investigation
+- positive attitudes towards the subject and awareness of the relevance of mathematics in the real world - competence and confidence in using and applying mathematical knowledge, concepts and skills - an ability to solve problems, to reason, to think logically and to work systematically and accurately - initiative and motivation to work both independently and in cooperation with others - confident communication of mathematics where pupils ask and answer questions, openly share work and learn from mistakes - an ability to use and apply mathematics across the curriculum and in real life Wallsend Jubilee Primary School Maths Policy updated September 2020

+• an understanding of mathematics through a process of enquiry and investigation

 We aim to provide a stimulating and exciting learning environment that takes account of different learning styles and uses appropriate resources to maximise teaching and learning.
-In each classroom there will be a 'Maths learning journey' which key information, children's mathematical recording and ideas and key vocabulary will be added to on a week to week basis each term.
+In each classroom there will be a 'Maths learning journey' with key information, children's mathematical recording and ideas and key vocabulary will be added to on a week to week basis as required.